scala/docs.scala-lang/_overviews/scala3-contribution/procedures-cheatsheet.md

 ## sbt Commands

-The following commands can be run within the shell after running `sbt` in the dotty directory.
+The following commands can be run within `sbt` in the dotty directory.

 | Command                            | Description                                                      |
 |------------------------------------|------------------------------------------------------------------|